JonmarCorpuz/pScripts/README.md

-# LetsCreate Overview
+# pScripts Overview

-LetsCreate is a command line toolkit that allows users to create various resources for various different platforms.
+pScripts (**Playground Scripts**) is a central repository containing playground scripts used in testing environments for learning and testing purposes.

 # Google Cloud Platform